 We have received a request to relation to an appeal or complaint from: In order to process this request we seek your consent.
-Please complete the section below and return it to: Charges Appeals Panel, 4 th floor, Peter Crill House, Gloucester Street, St Helier, Jersey JE1 3QS I do / do not (please delete as applicable) consent to the investigation of the appeal or complaint initiated by the individual named above.
+Please complete the section below and return it to: The Patient Liaison Officer (Charges Appeals Panel) Minister for Health and Social Services Office, 4 th floor, Peter Crill House, Gloucester Street, St Helier, Jersey JE1 3QS I do / do not (please delete as applicable) consent to the investigation of the appeal or complaint initiated by the individual named above.
 I request that any correspondence relating to the above appeal or complaint is (Please tick appropriate box) a) □ directed to myself only b) □ directed to the individual named above only c) □ directed to both myself and the individual named above Print Name: Signature: Date: If the person is unable to sign consent or is a child, please indicate this, state their name and specify your relationship below.